changeworld/azure-docs.pl-pl/articles/cognitive-services/Content-Moderator/text-moderation-quickstart-dotnet.md

     /// The name of the file that contains the text to evaluate.
     /// </summary>
     /// <remarks>You will need to create an input file and update this path
     /// accordingly.
-Relative paths are ralative the execution directory.</remarks>
+Relative paths are relative to the execution directory.</remarks>
     private static string TextFile = "TextFile.txt";

     /// <summary>
     /// The name of the file to contain the output from the evaluation.
     /// </summary>
-    /// <remarks>Relative paths are ralative the execution directory.</remarks>
+    /// <remarks>Relative paths are relative to the execution directory.</remarks>
     private static string OutputFile = "TextModerationOutput.txt";

 Użyliśmy poniższy tekst do generowania danych wyjściowych dla tego przewodnika Szybki Start: